The study fields in the KEYWORD spectrum are organized into 6 courses

 East Asia is one of the most diverse, dynamic and complex region in the world.
 Our vision is to forecast a better future of East Asia by studying the history, environment, and societies in this region.

-The Comprehensive East Asia and Japan Studies have three different sub-courses that enable you to develop your field of interest on East Asia and Japan.
+The Comprehensive East Asia and Japan Studies have four different sub-courses that enable you to develop your field of interest on East Asia and Japan.
 These courses offer varieties of approaches to grasp the diversity of this region and to solve the challenges it faces, through a research on environment, history, politics, economy, societies, and cultures in this region from prehistoric to contemporary times.

 Research on Human History Course A